 will not be covered.
 Please be sure to inform us so that your non-Yale Health pediatrician can be notified when you deliver.

-You should call us (203-432-0222 during regular business hours or 203-432-0123 after hours) if you break your water (either a gush or trickling), if you have heavy bleeding, or when you’ve been having painful, regular contractions.
+You should call us if you break your water (either a gush or trickling), if you have heavy bleeding, or when you’ve been having painful, regular contractions.
+Yale Health Center patients chould call (203-432-0222) during regular business hours or (203-432-0123) after hours and C.W.H.M. patients should call (203-789-3029).
 You do not need to call just for a show (discharge of mucus, small amount of blood) or loss of your mucus plug.
 If this is your first baby, generally you should try to wait until contractions are very painful, coming every 3–4 minutes regularly for an hour, (timed from beginning to beginning of each contraction) and lasting 40–60 seconds.

 Although you might be having pains before this, it is usually too early for admission to the hospital or for pain medication.
 We encourage you to go through the early part of labor walking around at home and feel it is best not to admit our labor patients (if all is well) until active labor (about 3–4 cm dilation).